 - Every person that has an existing email address can vote.
 Every contestant that has an idea or project published should know how the voting process works and how to explain it to his/her voters.
 In order to have a fair voting system, a double opt-in email confirmation is required.
 Every voter should fill and submit a signup form that includes the email address and captcha code.
 The user receives a link via email and after clicking the link, the user has 15 minutes to vote the ideas and projects that he/she likes.
 When the time session expires, the user can’t vote again for 24 hours.

-- By commenting and recommending it to friends, s/he can help the entry to get many more votes.
+- By commenting and recommending it to friends, he/she can help the entry to get many more votes.

-- In cases, we notice that a nominated entrant or its voters or others abuse this rule, the respective entry as well as the accounts of the voters will be excluded from the competition and removed from the platform.
+- In case we notice that a nominated entrant, its voters or others abuse this rule, the respective entry, as well as the accounts of the voters, will be excluded from the competition and removed from the platform.
 Make no mistake!
 Our software system tracks all activities on the competition website!

 We will enforce these measures without prior warning, and keep a close look at the ongoing voting activity on an on-going basis.
 We will analyze server activity daily and thoroughly.
 We request all users who recommend others to vote to communicate these guidelines and Code of Conduct.